top of page

 American Parallels: When Gore Slithered Out of the Grindhouse

 While the UK had its official Video Nasties list, the US wasn't immune to the moral panic swirling around horror's home video boom.
-Slashers flicks exploded, their masked killers becoming iconic villains fueling both teen fascination and parent petitions.
+Slasher flicks exploded, their masked killers becoming iconic villains fueling both teen fascination and parent petitions.
 Groups railed against the glorification of violence, and though there wasn't the same level of official censorship, the splatter flick boom was undoubtedly shaped by the fear of backlash.

 A colorful rendering of a young woman in a plaid skirt examining a horror movie VHS in an '80s style video rental store, surrounded by shelves of frightful films.